-- Received by Headteacher - o Acknowledgement 3 school days - o Investigation (including any discussion with the complainant) - o Formal Response (from the Headteacher 10 school days from receipt)
+- Received by Headteacher; - Acknowledgement 3 school days; - Investigation (including any discussion with the complainant); - Formal written response (from the Headteacher 10 school days from receipt).

 If the complaint is about the Headteacher then the complaint will be directed to the Chair of Governors and considered as a Stage 2 complaint.